 For years, both marketers and designers have been aware that most people like communication focused on their needs and directed to them personally.
 The element of personification thoughtfully applied to the product or service can boost a positive user experience as well as enhance brand recognizability and brand awareness.
 That’s why creating a mascot becomes a part of the general marketing and content strategy.

 Basically, mascots are images that visually represent the brand, product, or service identity and become its symbolic convention on various marketing channels and promotional activities.
-They represent the element of identity and work as an inter-connector between the customer and the product.
+They represent the element of identity and work as an interconnector between the customer and the product.
 Moreover, mascots can reflect any character traits, follow any style needed for product positioning, and communicate with the customer via a broad set of visual techniques.
-These branded characters push the limits of personification and give the chance to create unexpected combinations of elements or make fantastic and non-existing characters alive.
+These branded characters push the limits of personification and give a chance to create unexpected combinations of elements or make fantastic and non-existing characters alive.

 PackYak shipping service also strived to take advantage of a mascot as a part of its brand identity.
-As a hint on it was already hidden in the brand name, it seemed natural to create the yak character that would work as a part of a logo and across the website or other channels of communication.
-The character had to look young but not childish, playful and cheerful but also experienced and confident, transferring the vibes of trustworthiness and reliability.
+As a hint that it was already hidden in the brand name, it seemed natural to create the yak character that would work as a part of a logo and across the website or other channels of communication.
+The character had to look young but not childish, playful, and cheerful but also experienced and confident, transferring the vibes of trustworthiness and reliability.